 Mexican Slang words

-60+ Mexican Slang Words You Need To Know
+100 Mexican Slang Words You Need To Know (Swear Words Included)

 Mexican slang is a huge part of everyday Mexican Spanish.
 If you’re visiting Mexico or planning to live here, you’ll hear them constantly, and it’s good to know what they mean.

-In this guide, you’ll learn 60+ common Mexican slang words and phrases that people actually use in real life.
+Today, you’re going to learn 100 common Mexican slang words and phrases that people actually use in real life, including the swear words.
 These aren’t textbook expressions — they’re the everyday words you’ll hear across Mexico, often with meanings that don’t translate literally into English.

-I’ve been living in Mexico for over 10 years, and these are the slang words and expressions I hear all day long.
+I’ve been living in Mexico for over 10 years, and these are the slang words and expressions I hear every day.
 I’ve enjoyed leaning the informal Spanish 👌

-👉 Check out 50 Mexican Idioms: So Bizarre, So Useful, So Mexican.
+👉 50 Mexican Idioms: So Bizarre, So Useful, So Mexican.

 Mexican Slang for Neta Wey